KrispyCamel4u/SysMonTask/README.md

 $ sudo pip3 install -U psutil
 $ sysmontask   // optional to run via terminal but recommended for the first time
 ```
-Alternatively, if you don't want to add the PPA (Personal Package Archives) then download the binaries from releases, and install by double clicking on it.
+Alternatively, if you don't want to add the PPA (Personal Package Archives) then download the binaries from releases, and install by double-clicking on it.

 ***Note: Some information such as Memory static details(slots, Frequency) and Disk IO(disk usage per process) for the other user's processes(including root) requires root access, hence to run with root access:***
 ```
 $ sudo sysmontask
 ```
-**For Ubuntu<=20.04(for others it will be installed automatically), psutil will not be install automatically with sysmontask(python3-psutil doesn't meet the version requirements), hence install with:**
+**For Ubuntu<=20.04(for others it will be installed automatically), psutil will not be installed automatically with sysmontask(python3-psutil doesn't meet the version requirements), hence install with:**

 ```
+$ sudo apt install python3-pip  // skip if you already have pip3 installed
 $ pip3 install psutil          // if you're not planning to use it with root access OR
 $ sudo pip3 install -U psutil  // needed to run sysmontask with root access, hence recommended